Co-living: an emerging sector with a strong potential for opportunity

 Regardless of who is developing the co-living project, there are also some nuances as to who owns the property and who operates the services in the space.
 Some co-living spaces are owned and operated by separate companies who form partnerships, while others may share a complex with several other tenants such as grocery stores or gyms.
 For example, Ollie’s new project in South End, Boston, will be in partnership with National Development and their complex will be shared with a Whole Foods and a Marriott-branded hotel.
 Most co-living projects operate and own the space on their own, but may receive financial support from external investors.

 Whether the service is coming from a startup or a property developer, the affordability of the existing co-living offers is still a sensitive subject surrounding this sector.
 While most co-living spaces tout affordable and flexible offers, they tend to cost a few hundred US dollars over traditional market prices.
+Work comp attorneys with extensive experience from https://workerscompensationlawyersla.com/ will take care of your California case professionally.
 Fabrice Simondi of PUREHOUSE LAB strongly believes innovations in the co-living sector will come in the form of less exclusive co-living models that are more affordable and accessible to wider populations.
 During the interviews for this publication, Simondi spoke about social housing co-living models that are intergenerational, consider the needs of individuals with mental and physical disabilities and will be included in a uniform package for workers when being hired at new jobs.
 Irene Pereyra, from New York design studio Anton and Irene (who have partnered with Space10 on One Shared House 2030), gave us some insights into a similar vision for the future of co-living:

 “If co-living becomes more inclusive of different demographics and socio-economic backgrounds, then people will be able to live with each other despite of their differences.
 They might even be able to better understand each other, and respect their differences.
 In an age where we are becoming more and more siloed thanks to the social media bubbles we have created for ourselves, we are losing our connection to people from different walks of life, and we are losing our empathy for other perspectives.
 If inclusionary co-living becomes the new normal it will not only have a positive impact within a local neighborhood, it will have a positive impact for mankind as a whole.”

 With the help of new technological innovations such as 3D-printed buildings and more flexible zoning regulations and real estate prices, shared living spaces have a huge potential to become more accessible to wider publics, making them authentic leaders in sustainability and social impact.
+If you are looking for moving services in Canada, visit http://miraclemovers.com.
 Co-living typologies will only continue to diversify; while some models may focus more on creating connections between social entrepreneurs and startup founders during workations/work retreats in destinational locations along the coast of Spain or Indonesia, residential co-living spaces in urban environments can also transition into a more values-based concept that offers affordable living options and develops genuine connections with local community groups, citymakers and planning authorities to foster positive change within their neighborhoods and cities.